zBabar/Unconditional_Models/README.md

 - 'baslines.py' is the main file containg all the functions to extract baseline report. 'extract_baseline_reports.ipynb' is the file using 'train.csv' and 'test.csv' (both these files should be stored in data folder) to extract baseline report using functions in 'baselines.py'.

+# chexpert_labeler_operations
+All the operations we performed using the labels (annotated using chexpert labeler).

+- Here you have to use 'Baseline3_extraction_SAT.ipynb' to extract a baseline 3 report.
+This will also output the BLEU scores with respect to new baseline3.
+- Source files (which is chexpert based labels, computed using chexpert labels, against a training data) should be stored in the data folder.
+Moreover, a file with cleaned test report should also be stored in data folder to compute bleu scores.

+- 'chexpert_labeler_baseline' can be used to compute all the clinical validation measures between candidate reports and reference reports with respect to chexpert based labels.